MustafaRaafat/Nagwa/README.md

-# Nagwa project
+# videos and books project
-Assignment - Android Developer

-## Description of the coding assessment task.
+## Description of the project.
-The goal of this task is to check my knowledge, speed, code quality, UI background .
+The goal of this project is to check my knowledge, speed, code quality, UI background .

 ---